altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 "… Why did you come here?
 You aren’t born in Hauport in the first place."<br/>
 Jerome crossed his arms.<br/>
 And tilted his head.<br/>
-—— Was he trying to achieve a victory that was as improbable as magic in order to prove that he was as good as that strategist?
+—— Was he trying to achieve a victory that was as improbable as magic in order to prove that he was as good as that strategist?<br/>
-Wasn’t that childish?
+Wasn’t that childish?<br/>
 "Hmmp… I already told you.
 I hate failing.
 Even if it is this small fort, I won’t allow Estaburg to take it."<br/>
 He upheld his pride.<br/>
 Even if it cost him his life.<br/>